 The foregoing determinations by the council shall include prioritizing matters as necessary in relation to available funding and recognition of completed and ongoing planning activities.
 The determinations shall also describe respective planning roles of regional and local governments and management of the planning process with respect to various elements of each matter.
+(7/14, paragraph deletion)

-The regional framework plan shall provide the basis for coordination of local plans of cities and counties within the boundaries of METRO.
+The regional framework plan shall provide the basis for coordination of local comprehensive plans and implementing regulations (7/14, wording change) of cities and counties within the boundaries jurisdiction (7/14, word change) of METRO.
 The regional framework plan must be consistent with state standards applicable to local land use comprehensive plans and shall describe its relationship to the Future Vision.
-The regional framework plan shall also contain model standards and procedures for local land use decision-making that may be adopted by local governments.
-Review of the regional framework plan for compliance with state law shall occur as determined by the state reviewing agency or by law.
+To encourage and promote regional uniformity the (7/14, wording addition) regional framework plan shall also contain model terminology (7/14, word addition) standards and procedures for local land use decision-making that may be adopted by local governments.
+Review of the regional framework plan for-eCompliance (7/14, wording deletion) with state law shall occur as determined by the state reviewing agency or by law.